 You, as a parent, need to be ready for your child to go to camp.
 You may also feel pangs of “homesickness” for your son.
 Don’t make “bargains” with your child by telling him that if he doesn’t like camp or is homesick, you will come get him.
 This sets your son up for failure and a lack of serious effort to give camp a chance.
 If your son thinks there is a chance you will come get him, that is what he will focus on.

 Part of the camp experience is for a child to learn self-sufficiency and self-confidence.
-A camp experience provides a child the opportunity to learn the give and take of cabin living with a group and developing interpersonal relationships.
+A camp experience provides a child the opportunity to learn the give and take of cabin living with a group and to develop interpersonal relationships.
 Know that your child is in good hands and we monitor his adjustment and well-being.
-Help us make this a positive growth experience by supporting and encouraging him to try new things and take advantage of all Falling Creek has to offer.
+Help us make this a positive-growth experience by supporting and encouraging him to try new things and take advantage of all Falling Creek has to offer.

 How to help your son have a great time this summer!